digital-asset/daml/docs/source/concepts/identity-and-package-management.rst

 Alternatively, it might use a random identifier, but guarantee that the display name is "Bank Inc.".
 Ledgers with :ref:`partitioned topologies <partitioned-topologies>` in general might not have such a single store of identities.
 The solutions for linking the identifiers to real-world identities could rely on certificate chains, `verifiable credentials <https://www.w3.org/TR/vc-data-model/>`__, or other mechanisms.
+The mechanisms can be implemented off-ledger, using DAML workflows (for instance, a "know your customer" workflow), or a combination of these.

+.. _package-management:

 Package Management
 ******************

-All DAML Ledgers implement endpoints that allow for provisioning new DAML code to the ledger.
+All DAML ledgers implement endpoints that allow for provisioning new DAML code to the ledger.
 The vetting process for this code, however, depends on the particular ledger implementation and its configuration.
 The remainder of this section describes the endpoints and general principles behind the vetting process.
 The details of the process are ledger-dependent.

+.. _package-formats-and-identifiers:

 Package Formats and Identifiers
 ===============================